 Clinical Trials Overview

-A clinical trial is a type of research study involving patients or healthy volunteers that is designed to evaluate whether a potential new treatment is safe and effective.
-In some clinical trials, participants may be randomly assigned to receive either the potential new treatment or a placebo (a compound that looks like the study drug but does not contain active ingredients).
+A clinical trial is a type of research study involving patients or healthy volunteers that is designed to evaluate whether a potential new treatment (that has not been approved by the Food and Drug Administration) is safe and effective.
+In some clinical trials, participants may be randomly assigned to receive the potential new treatment, an alternate treatment or a placebo (a compound that looks like the study drug but does not contain active ingredients).
 Your participation in a clinical trial contributes significantly to medical research and to the potential development of new treatment options for a disease or condition.

 - SOLAR, a Phase 2 clinical trial of cobomarsen (MRG-106) in patients with cutaneous T-cell lymphoma (CTCL), mycosis fungoides (MF) subtype